diegofiori/ML_Higgs/README.md

 # (4) Cross Validations
 Cross validation is used to set the values of hyperparameters and polynomial degrees in different regression models.
-The files which implement cross-validation are:
+The files which implement cross-validation are: <br />
 -"cross_validaion_logistic.py"<br />
 -"cross_validation_lasso.py"<br />
 -"cross_validation_ridge.py"<br />